Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 In the above snippet, the first test attempts to verify that the consumer can retrieve a document, given it already exists in the storage.
 To facilitate this precondition, we configure the mock in such way that it returns a hardcoded byte stream when `ReadFileAsync()` is called with the expected file name.

 However, in doing so, we are inadvertently making a few very strong assumptions about how `DocumentManager` works under the hood.
-In particular, we assume that:
+Namely, we assume that:

 - Calling `GetDocumentAsync()` in turn calls `ReadFileAsync()`
 - File name is formed by prepending `docs/` to the name of the document

 These specifics may be true now, but they can easily change in the future.
 For example, it's not a stretch to imagine that we may decide to store files under a different path or implement some sort of local caching by replacing `ReadFileAsync()` with `DownloadFileAsync()`.

 In both cases, the changes in the implementation won't be observable from the user perspective as the surface-level behavior will remain the same.
-However, because the test we wrote relies on internal details of the system, it will start failing, incorrectly indicating that there's an error in our code.
+However, because the test we wrote relies on internal details of the system, it will start failing, indicating that there's an error in our code, when in reality there isn't.

 The second scenario works a bit differently, but also suffers from the same issue.
-It attempts to verify that saving a document correctly persists it in the storage, which is done by checking if a call to `UploadFileAsync()` took place.
+To verify that a document is correctly persisted in the storage when it gets saved, it checks that a call to `UploadFileAsync()` takes place in the process.

 Again, it's not hard to imagine a situation where the underlying implementation might change in way that breaks this test.
 For example, we may decide to optimize the behavior slightly by not uploading the documents immediately, but instead keeping them in memory to later send in bulk using `UploadManyFilesAsync()`.

-One way or another, tests that rely on internal specifics are inherently fragile and will break very often.
-This does not only impose an additional maintenance cost as they need to be constantly updated, but makes them considerably less valuable as well.
+One way or another, tests that rely on mocks are inherently coupled to the implementation of the system and will often break when it changes.
+This does not only impose an additional maintenance cost as such tests need to be constantly updated, but makes them considerably less valuable as well.

-Instead of providing us a safety net in the face of potential regressions, they lock us into the existing implementation and discourage evolution.
-Because of that, it becomes unnecessarily difficult to introduce substantial changes and perform regular code refactoring.
+Instead of providing us with a safety net in the face of potential regressions, they lock us into an existing implementation and discourage evolution.
+Because of that, introducing substantial changes and refactoring code becomes a much more difficult and ultimately discouraging experience.

 ## Fakes